 - I wonder if you’ve ever brought someone some food or a glass of water?

 - I wonder how big a smile God had on his face when you welcomed someone or someone welcomed you!

-If you like this children’s sermon, feel free to use it, either in your worship service or as a bedtime story.
-And please do me a favor and share it, using the social media buttons below!
+If you like this children’s sermon, please do me a favor and share it, using the social media buttons below!